byishimo1234-glitch/alu-shell/io_redirections_and_filters/README.md

-File that Replace all characters A and c from input to Z and e respectively.
+File that Create a script that removes all letters c and C from input